Scombes/Austin_crime_reports/README.md

 [View Tableau Dashboard](https://bit.ly/3DCHXJ9)

+### Project Overview:
+The aim of this project was to explore and analyze reported crimes in the City of Austin, TX, using data provided by the city.

-### Process:
+### Data Processing:
-1. Original download contained over 22 Million records.
-For this exploration, I decided to use only the last seven years.
-2. Prepared/Cleaned the data to make it ready to load into MYSQL Database.
-    - Formatted date and datetime fields to work with MYSQL
-    - Removed fields not needed for exploration.
+The original data download contained over 22 million records.
+For this analysis, the focus was narrowed to the last seven years.
+The data was then cleaned and prepared for loading into a MYSQL Database.
+The date and datetime fields were formatted to work with MYSQL, and fields not needed for exploration were removed.

+### Data Exploration:
-3. Used a variety of queries and commands to explore the data further and find insights.
+A variety of queries and commands were utilized to further explore the data and identify key insights, which were then utilized to create informative and visually-appealing visualizations in Tableau.
 [View MYSQL Queries](https://github.com/Scombes/Austin_crime_reports/blob/main/explore_crime_reports.sql)
-4. Used query results to help create visuals in Tableau.

-### Takeaways:
+### Key Findings:
-- Reported crimes are on a downward trend.
-In 2016 there were 107,054 reported crimes, while in 2021, that number dropped to 91,483.
+- Reported crimes have been on a downward trend, with 91,483 crimes reported in 2021, compared to 107,054 in 2016.
-- The most common reported offense is "Family Disturbance."
-Since 2016 there have been 69,469 reports.
-The next most reported crime is "Burglary of Vehicle," with 60,899 reports.
+- "Family Disturbance" is the most common reported offense, with 69,469 reports since 2016, followed by "Burglary of Vehicle," with 60,899 reports.
-- Crimes Against Property is the most common type of offense.
-It makes up 43.14% of all reported crimes.
+- Crimes Against Property make up 43.14% of all reported crimes.
-- "Theft Catalytic Converter" has been a growing crime since 2021.
+- "Theft Catalytic Converter" has seen a recent uptick in reports.
-- Most reported crimes happen around 12 AM and 12 PM.
-With the fewest at 5 AM in the morning.
+- The majority of crimes occur at 12 AM and 12 PM, with the fewest reports at 5 AM.

 ### Recommendations:
+Based on the findings, recommendations can be made to help combat specific types of crimes, such as burglaries of vehicles.
+These include increasing surveillance in high-risk areas, educating citizens on how to prevent this type of crime, warning citizens if they are in a high-risk area, and ensuring that adequate police officers are available during peak report times.

-- Ensure that officers are adequately trained to handle "Family Disturbance" offenses.
-The City of Austin could look into using social workers in these instances.
+In addition, the results suggest that there should be increased police presence in the Downtown and North Lamar Rundberg Neighborhoods, which make up 11% of all reported crimes.
+It is also recommended that officers are adequately trained to handle "Family Disturbance" offenses, and that the City of Austin could consider using social workers in these instances.

-- To help combat burglaries of vehicles:
-  - Increase surveillance in high-risk areas.
-  - Educate citizens on how to prevent this crime.
-  - Warn citizens if they are in an area prone to this crime.
-- Make sure that there are adequate police officers available during peak report times, 12 AM and 12 PM.
-The best time to schedule a shift change is at 5 AM.
-This is when the least amount of reports come in.
-- There needs to be increased police presence in the Downtown and the North Lamar Rundberg Neighborhoods.
-These two neighborhoods make up 11% of all reported crimes.
+### Tableau Visualization:
+To facilitate communication of the findings, an interactive Tableau dashboard was created to provide easily understandable visualizations of the data.

+Link to the Tableau Dashboard:
 [View Tableau Dashboard](https://bit.ly/3DCHXJ9)